 The WCC upgrades the necessary system hardware and software on a regular basis to maintain MSWIN at the highest level of support and availability and to provide access to the latest standard and optional features available.
 System upgrades allow the WCC to sustain operation of MSWIN at the highest level of performance and functionality of system operations; ensure network security by providing protection against system vulnerabilities that may compromise security and confidential information; provide the ability to expand the system for increased coverage and additional users; protect initial capital investment against premature deterioration and obsolescence which extends the system lifespan; and provide fiscal stability by mitigating the risk of unplanned expenses as an inability to perform required maintenance services can result in degradation of system operations.
-The WCC plans to perform a system upgrade to MSWIN in the first quarter of 2021 which will bring the system to the latest and greatest technology available.
+In FY 2021, the WCC completed a system upgrade to MSWIN which brought the system to the latest and greatest technology currently available.

 Through the use of MSWIN, our state and local emergency responders are able to communicate with each other and, thus, achieve enhanced coordination, timely response, and efficient and effective use of communications equipment.
-The system currently has over 45,453 users from 487 local, 75 state, tribal and federal first responders, and 29 non-governmental organizations, however the system can support up to 250,000 users.
+The system currently has over 50,405 users from 504 local, 80 state, tribal and federal first responders, and 30 non-governmental organizations, however the system can support up to 250,000 users.
 MSWIN is used by these in-state agencies for day-to-day operations, planned events as well as for emergency incidents.
 MSWIN has proven its performance and resilience during several emergency events when remote tower facilities have successfully switched to back-up generators without loss of service.
 The focus of the WCC's strategy to improve interoperability is to continue to provide a cost-effective network that offers dynamic solutions to its user base.
 Neighboring states of Louisiana, Alabama, Tennessee, and Arkansas have the ability to interface with MSWIN to coordinate contraflow lane reversal and other interstate emergency management activities.